 How to Delete Last Node in Linked List

 In this question, we are given a singly linked list.
-We have to remove the last node of the given list.
+By doing some operations, we have to figure out how to remove last node from linked list.

 Suppose, the given linked list is 1 -> 5 -> 9 -> 11 -> 20.
 Now, we are asked to delete the last node of the given list.